How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Estimating significance and replication

 where $f_{\nu,\nu_0}$ is the probability density of that $F$ distribution.
 This is our theoretical model for distributional significance, and when $p_{sig}(t|\hat{b}) < \alpha$ we can say that our result $t$ gives statistically significant evidence against the null hypothesis, given the estimated within-experiment and between-experiment variances.

-Assuming that sample variances $S^2$ and $S_r^2$ in the two experiments are both estimates of the same underlying within-experiment variance $\sigma^2$, then since these two sample variances both follow a $\chi^2$ distribution with the same mean and with degrees of freedom $\nu$ and $\nu_r$, their ratio $c$ follows an $F$ distribution $F_{\nu,\nu_r}$.
-Similarly taking $ \hat{b} = S_0^2/S^2$ as our estimate for the ratio $b$ we see that the variable $p_{rep}$ is distributed as function of the joint distribution of $b$ and $c$.
+To consider the probability of replication in a new experiment, we assume that sample variances $S^2$ and $S_r^2$ in the two experiments are both estimates of the same underlying within-experiment variance $\sigma^2$ as before.
+Then since these two sample variances both follow a $\chi^2$ distribution with the same mean and with degrees of freedom $\nu$ and $\nu_r$, their ratio $c$ follows an $F$ distribution $F_{\nu,\nu_r}$.
+Similarly taking $ \hat{b} = S_0^2/S^2$ as our estimate for the ratio $b$ we see that the variable $p_{rep}$ is distributed as a function of the joint distribution of $b$ and $c$.
 Since we don't know the sample variance $S_r^2$ (our replication experiment has not yet been carried out) we simply set $\hat{c}=1$ and the expected value for $p_{rep}$ given estimate $\hat{b}$ is

 This is our theoretical model of the probability of result $t$ being replicated in an experiment with $N_r$ measurements, given an estimate of between-experiment variance in the means of a set of similar experiments and assuming the sample variance in that replication is close to $S^2$.
 Note that this estimate for replication is conditional on evidence against that null hypothesis from the experimental result $t$.
 This means that if result $t$ does not give evidence against the null hypothesis (that is, if $p_{sig}$ is high) then we are not justified in `updating away' from that hypothesis, and our estimate of $p_{rep}$ does not apply.
 In other words, we only have evidence for replication when we have evidence against the null.